US STOCKS-Wall St surges on tech boost as presidential race remains undecided

 Still, the prospect of political uncertainty sent investors to U.S. Treasuries, sparking the biggest one-day drop in 10- and 30-year bond yields since June.
 Shares of U.S. banks .SPXBK, which typically track Treasury yields, slipped 2%.
 US/

-The S&P index recorded 38 new 52-week highs and no new low, while the Nasdaq recorded 70 new highs and nine new lows.
+The S&P index recorded 42 new 52-week highs and no new low, while the Nasdaq recorded 82 new highs and 10 new lows.

 S&P 500 in first terms: Trump vs Obamahttps://tmsnrt.rs/34Vuvjy